Kseen715/crypto-io-lr/lr3-combining-block-ciphers/README.md

 # Combinig block ciphers

-There are many ways to combine block algorithms to get new algorithms.
-The impetus behind these schemes is to try to increase security without going through the trouble of designing a new algorithm.
-DES is a secure algorithm; it has been cryptanalyzed for a good 20 years and the most practical way to break it is still brute force.
-However, the key is too short.
-Wouldn't it be nice to use DES as a building block for another algorithm with a longer key?
+A multitude of techniques exist for the combination of block algorithms, resulting in the generation of novel algorithms.
+The rationale behind these approaches is to enhance security without the necessity of developing an entirely novel algorithm.
+DES is a secure algorithm; it has been subjected to cryptanalysis for approximately 20 years, and the most practical method for breaking it remains brute force.
+Nevertheless, the key is insufficiently lengthy.
+It would be advantageous to utilise DES as a foundation for an alternative algorithm with a longer key.

-Multiple encryption is one combination technique: using an algorithm to encrypt the same plaintext block multiple times with multiple keys.
-Cascading is like multiple encryption, but uses different algorithms.
-There are other techniques.
+A further technique for combining algorithms is to use one algorithm to encrypt the same plaintext block on multiple occasions, with multiple keys.
+Cascading is a technique that employs a series of encryption algorithms, each applied to the same plaintext block.
+There are other techniques that may be employed.

-Encrypting a plaintext block twice with the same key, whether with the same algorithm or a different one, is not smart.
-For the same algorithm, it does not affect the complexity of a brute-force search.
-(Remember, you assume a cryptanalyst knows the algorithm including the number of encryptions used.)
-For different algorithms, it may or may not.
-If you are going to use any of the techniques in this chapter, make sure the multiple keys are different and independent.
+The encryption of a plaintext block on two occasions with the same key, whether with the same or a different algorithm, is an unwise approach.
+The complexity of a brute-force search is not affected by the use of the same algorithm.
+It should be noted that the assumption is made that the cryptanalyst is aware of the algorithm, including the number of encryptions that have been employed.
+In the case of different algorithms, this is not necessarily the case.
+In the event that any of the techniques outlined in this chapter are to be employed, it is imperative that the multiple keys in question are distinct and independent.

 ## Used techniques